How Much Is a Yard of Mulch?

 - Choose dyed mulch.
 While redwood mulch adds a lovely reddish hue, it runs from $60 to $75 per cubic yard.
 Red dyed mulch creates a similar look at just $35 per cubic yard.

-For the best mulching job results, ask the mulch supplier or landscaping company a few questions first.
+For the best mulching job results, homeowners will want to ask their mulch supplier or landscaping company a few questions first.
+The questions listed below are a good place to start.

 Adding mulch around the base of plants and trees is a common practice that offers many benefits, including water conservation and weed reduction.
 Still, those who are new to the idea of tackling mulching projects likely have some questions.

 Typically, it’s cheaper to buy mulch in bulk.
-Of course, if you only need to mulch a tiny spot, buying it in bags is fine.
+Of course, if mulch is needed only for a tiny spot, buying it in bags is fine.

 Biodegradable mulch like wood will eventually degrade.
 Many businesses and homeowners replace biodegradable mulch once per year, often at the start of the summer.
 Rubber mulch won’t degrade and can last up to 13 years.

 That depends on the level of the old mulch.
-If it’s settled down, you may not need to remove it, but consider the finished level after adding another 3 inches.
-If the finished level would be too high for your tastes, rake off the old mulch before installing the new mulch.
+If it’s settled down, it may not need to be removed, but consider the finished level after adding another 3 inches.
+If the finished level would be too high, rake off the old mulch before installing the new mulch.